auth0/docs/articles/tokens/guides/validate-jwts.md

 To validate a JWT, your application needs to:

-1. Check that the JWT is well formed
+1. Check that the JWT is well formed.
-2. Check the signature
+2. Check the signature.
-3. Check the standard claims
+3. Check the standard claims.

 If any of these steps fail, then the associated request **must** be rejected.